Dynatrace/Dynatrace-AppMon-URL-Monitor-Plugin/README_old.md

 </tbody>        </table>
             </div>
     </div>
     <div class="section-2"  id="103907986_URLMonitorPlugin-Installation"  >
         <h2>Installation</h2>
     <p>
 Import the Plugin into the dynaTrace Server via the dynaTrace Server Settings menu -&gt; Plugins -&gt; Install Plugin.
 For details how to do this please refer to the dynaTrace documentation:    </p>
     <p>
 <a href="https://community/display/DOCDT50/Plugin+Management">Plugin Management</a>    </p>
     </div>
             </div>
         </div>
         <div class="footer">
-            Created with <a href="http://k15t.com/display/en/Scroll-Wiki-HTML-Exporter-for-Confluence-Overview">Scroll Wiki HTML Exporter for Confluence</a>.
         </div>
     </div>
 </body>